Correcting hybrid density functionals to model Y6 and other non-fullerene acceptors: Comparison of different standard functionals

 \subsection{Size Extensivity of OT-SRSH State}

-For the OT-SRSH to be used in the study of Y6 solid and thin films, the tuning parameters must be size extensive, i.e.\ the monomer or dimer parameters should provide consistent excited state results when applied to larger aggregates.
+For the OT-SRSH to be used in the study of Y6 solid and thin films, the tuning parameters must be size extensive, i.e.\ the parameters should provide consistently accurate excited state results when applied to larger aggregates.
 This is key to avoid the need for repeating the tuning process on various sized molecular aggregates that are used as surrogates for the solid in the `thermodynamic limit'.

 To demonstrate the size extensivity of the tuned functional, the excited state properties for dimer D2 are compared for when a) calculations are run using the tuned parameters for dimer D2, and b) calculations are run using parameters tuned for the monomer.
 The results of this comparison (Fig.\ \ref{D2_size_extensivity}) show that for both singlet and triplet excited states, the state energies and the extent of charge transfer ($\omega_{CT}$) are independent of whether the tuning was done on the monomer or dimer.
 This demonstrates the size extensivity of the tuned parameters.
 Additionally, we find that for OT-SRSH tuned on both the monomer and the dimer, the singlet and triplet excited states in dimer D2 have $\omega_{PR} \simeq 2$, meaning the excited states are completely delocalised across both monomer units.
 We find similar results for all the contact-pair dimers.
 Therefore, we expect that for calculations on Y6 molecular aggregates, the OT-SRSH parameters tuned on the monomer can be applied to larger molecular aggregates.